Overview

 Adding Tasks

-Click the + button in the builder or drag from the task palette to add tasks.
+Click the + button in the Builder or drag from the task palette to add tasks.
 Available task types include:Agent Tasks

 Agent Tasks